 Diagnostic Radiology Residency (Florida)

-The four-year Diagnostic Radiology Residency at Mayo Clinic in Jacksonville is designed to prepare physicians for a career in academic radiology or private practice.
+The four-year Diagnostic Radiology Residency at Mayo Clinic's campus in Jacksonville, Florida, is designed to prepare physicians for careers in academic radiology or private practice.
 The program offers:

 - Ample, high-quality, hands-on clinical experience

 - Gradually increasing independence and responsibility throughout the residency